nerab/paradeiser/README.md

 # Paradeiser

-  _Please note that this tool is developed with the [readme-driven development](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html) method.
-As such, in reality, *Paradeiser* provides much less functionality yet than it is described here.
+  _Please note that this project is developed with the [readme-driven development](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html) method.
+As such, Paradeiser actually provides much less functionality than it is described here.
 Once a major milestone is reached, this README will be updated to reflect the actual status._

-*Paradeiser* is a tool for the [Pomodoro Technique](http://www.pomodorotechnique.com/).
+Paradeiser is a tool for the [Pomodoro Technique](http://www.pomodorotechnique.com/).
 It keeps track of the current pomodoro and assists the user in managing active and past pomodori:

 * Records finished and cancelled pomodori as well as internal and external interruptions and other events
-* Keept track of the timer for the active pomodoro and the break
+* Keeps track of the timer for the active pomodoro and the break
 * Provides out-of-the-box reports that show details about finished and cancelled pomodori
 * Shows information about breaks and interruptions

-*Paradeiser* itself is not concerned at all with the actual task management.
+Paradeiser itself is not concerned with the actual management of tasks.
 There are plenty of tools for that; the author prefers [TaskWarrior](http://taskwarrior.org/).

 ## Installation